 > perl.exe hello.pl

-Let's override command line for packed exe, to be able to run perl.exe with hello.pl without passing additional arguments.
-Click to "Override command line" and enter:
+Let's override the command line for the packed exe to be able to run perl.exe with hello.pl without passing additional arguments.
+Click "Override command line" and then enter:

 The packed exe will run as if hello.pl

-The script is being executed by perl.exe (find it in <Perl installation directory>\bin) so add it as input file.
+The script is being executed by perl.exe (find it in <Perl installation directory>\bin), so add it as the input file.

-The important option you need to check to make the output exe properly is "Run packed exe in virtual environment".
+The important option you need to check in order to properly build the output exe is "Run packed exe in virtual environment".
 Check it.

 Build it and run.
 It shows the text as expected!